 Population remained largely stable between 1850 and 1950.
 Between 1950 and 1980, the population nearly doubled every decade.
 Since then, Lisbon’s population growth has stalled and is not projected to pick up in the next several decades.[3]
-While quarrying has historically been Lisbon’s largest industry, the town does not provide many jobs nor does it have a centralized business area outside of Sussex.
-Lisbon’s residents have chosen to keep the Town a bedroom community—enjoying rural living space and traveling to neighboring villages for work and shopping.
+While quarrying was historically Lisbon’s largest industry, the town did not provide many jobs nor does it have a centralized business area outside of Sussex.
+Lisbon’s residents have chosen to keep the area a bedroom community—enjoying rural living space and traveling to neighboring villages for work and shopping.
 This also permits Lisbon an abundance of natural recreational space, with 170 acres of parkland, wetlands, and wooded trails.[4]

 Lisbon’s decision against large-scale industrial expansion has left them at a disadvantage as well.
-Without a plan for economic growth or a centralized community, the Town’s attempts to incorporate as a village have failed.
-Town status allows neighboring incorporated villages to annex its land without Lisbon’s consent, which both Sussex and Merton have been doing for many years.
-Because Lisbon completely surrounds the expansion-focused Village of Sussex, the two have clashed over borders and policy for decades.
+Without a plan for economic growth or a centralized community, the Town’s attempts to incorporate as a village failed repeatedly.
+Town status allowed neighboring incorporated villages to annex its land without Lisbon’s consent, which both Sussex and Merton did for many years.
+Because Lisbon completely surrounded the expansion-focused Village of Sussex, the two clashed over borders and policy for decades.
 The Town first petitioned to incorporate in 1979.
-Since then, Lisbon and Sussex have been involved in a series of failed consolidation attempts, border talks, disagreements about goals for connected spaces, and policy fights.[5]
-Boundary agreements that limit annexation have been made in recent years but have also added to long-standing political animosity.
+Over the next several decades, Lisbon and Sussex were involved in a series of failed consolidation attempts, border talks, disagreements about goals for connected spaces, and policy fights.[5]
+Boundary agreements that limit annexation were made in the twenty-first century but also added to long-standing political animosity.

-Despite the continuing dispute over growth, Lisbon and Sussex have developed a mutually dependent relationship, sharing recreational facilities, public services, and equipment.
+Despite the dispute over growth, Lisbon and Sussex developed a mutually dependent relationship, sharing recreational facilities, public services, and equipment.
 The two municipalities both fund and administer the Pauline Haas Public Library.
 In 2011, the Wisconsin Incorporation Review Board found that “the two communities are so intertwined socially, physically, economically, and in a myriad of other ways, that the Board has difficulty in considering them separately.”[6]
-Because residents continue to enjoy and benefit from the shared services and connected community, the municipal political conflict does not reach the residents of the communities in any significant way.[7]
+Because residents continue benefitted from the shared services and connected community, the municipal political conflict mostly did not reach the residents of the communities in any significant way.[7]
+In 2023, Lisbon residents voted overwhelmingly to put an end to the border disputes by incorporating as a village.[8]

 Footnotes [+]

-- ^ Michael R. Reilly, Town of Lisbon History, Sussex-Lisbon Area Historical Society Inc. website, accessed October 25, 2013; Southeastern Wisconsin Regional Planning Commission, The Population of Southeastern Wisconsin (Waukesha, WI: Southeastern Wisconsin Regional Planning Commission), 2013.
+1. ^ Michael R. Reilly, Town of Lisbon History, Sussex-Lisbon Area Historical Society Inc. website, accessed October 25, 2013; Southeastern Wisconsin Regional Planning Commission, The Population of Southeastern Wisconsin (Waukesha, WI: Southeastern Wisconsin Regional Planning Commission), 2013.
+This entry was originally posted on December 17, 2018 and updated on October 10, 2023.

 For Further Reading